cammycraig/airPollution/README.md

 ### Method 1: Create System with Image (Recommended Option)

+- Download the two image files from <LOC>

+- Image each onto a Pi

+Set Up the Node

+- Insert the SDS011 sensor into the node pi, connect it to a monitor, connect a keyboard and mouse, and plug in its sd card

+- Power it

+- Connect the Pi to your network

+- Run 'ifconfig' and make a note of the IP for later

+Set Up the Server

+- Take your server Pi, connect it to a monitor, connect a keyboard and mouse, and plug in its sd card

+- Connect your Pi to your wifi network

+- Create an SSH key pair between the two Pis.
+A more detailed guide on doing this can be seen [here](https://debian-administration.org/article/530/SSH_with_authentication_key_instead_of_password).

+  - Run 'ssh-keygen' and leave all fields default.

+  - Run 'ssh-copy-id -i .ssh/id_rsa.pub pi@<YOUR NODE PI IP>'

+- Edit the index.py file in /var/www/cgi-bin and replace both the <NODE PI IP> references to the IP address of the Node Pi you set up.

+- The website will be visible on the server pi at localhost/cgi-bin/ or on any device on your local network at <SERVER PI IP>/cgi-bin/

 ### Method 2: Create System from Scratch

 On the Sensor Pi: